 Some Christians have pointed to Sunday as the Lord’s day but the meaning of “Lord’s day” should be determined by reference to Scripture rather than by popular traditions.
 There are only eight verses in the Bible that mention Sunday but none of these verses show that Sunday is a sacred day.
 And there is no verse in the Scriptures that identifies Sunday with connection to the Lord.

 The Bible recognizes that the seventh day, the Sabbath, is the Lord’s special day.
-From the very beginning of time, God blessed and sanctified the seventh day “God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made” (Gen. 2:3).
+From the very beginning of time, God blessed and sanctified the seventh day: “God blessed the seventh day and sanctified it, because in it He rested from all His work which God had created and made” (Genesis 2:3).

 Jesus declared Himself to be, “Lord also of the sabbath” (Mark 2:28).
 After pointing to the purpose of the Sabbath (v.
 27) Christ directs attention to its Author, and thus to His own right to determine how that purpose shall best be realized.
 Man has no right to tamper with the day of God’s choosing.